About this Prize

 - Log book or journal material.

 - If your project involves animals then animal ethics approval must have been given.
 Information about animal ethics can be found here: http://nzase.org.nz/about/animal-ethics

 - The nominee must make a video (maximum 4 minutes) where they talk about their project.
 This will supplement any written material.
-Make the video ‘unlisted’ which means that when you provide the link only those with the link can see it.
+A link must be provided by the nominee to the video.
+Please make sure when uploading it to youtube use the setting ‘unlisted’ which means only those with the link will be able to see it.